 –Free (clean) float, the exchange rate is market determined.

-The “impossible trinity”, also referred to as “trilemma”, states that any exchange rate regime will only have two of the following three characteristics: free capital flow, fixed exchange rate, and sovereign monetary policy; and thus, one is always left out.
+The “impossible trinity”, also referred to as “trilemma”, states that any exchange rate regime will only have two of the following three characteristics: free capital flow, fixed exchange rate regime; and sovereign monetary policy; and thus, one is always left out.

 Every exchange rate regime obviously has its particularities, virtues and flaws.
 To determine the most appropriate exchange-rate regime for a certain country is not a simple task as much will be at stake.
 A country’s economy is hugely affected by this decision.
 The following figure shows the different regimes according to four different variables: exchange rate flexibility, loss of monetary policy independence, anti-inflation effect and credibility of the exchange rate commitment: